kafeiinteractif/offline-mode/README.md

 <!-- .slide: data-background-color="#685103" -->
 ## offline_app potential problems!

- - New nodes not added to list automagically
+ - Nothing added to the manifest automatically (nodes, etc)
  - Add stylesheets to your Assets list, but paths can change...
- - When to reload (or prompt user to reload)
+ - When (and how) to reload with new content
  - No option for separate caches for shell/content
  - Visit the homepage, check that <html> tag has manifest reference

+ - Roll your own implementation?